What is Receivables Finance?

 These types of receivables finance allow businesses to access short-term capital quickly to address cash flow needs.

-What is Kyriba’s Receivables Finance Solution?
+What Are the Key Features of Kyriba’s Receivables Finance Solution?

 Kyriba’s Receivables Finance solution helps businesses to streamline their receivables finance process and maximize their working capital.
 With Kyriba’s platform, businesses can manage, monitor, and forecast their receivables finance easily and efficiently, while also reducing the risk of fraud and increasing visibility into their finances.
 Kyriba’s Receivables Finance solution can help businesses to unlock the value of their unpaid invoices and access the funds they need to grow their business.